mmillar-bolis/MDunmeris/index.md

 </style>
 ```

- Furthermore, if your markdown viewer does not allow for loading external fonts, you can convert the font to embeddable text using [base64](https://en.wikipedia.org/wiki/Base64) and then insert that into your tag.
+Optionally, if your markdown viewer does not allow for loading external fonts, you can convert the font to embeddable text using [base64](https://en.wikipedia.org/wiki/Base64) and then insert that into your tag.
 Below I have changed the source to load text data from the url path:

 ```html
     src: url(data:font/truetype;charset=utf-8;base64,<BASE64_CONTENTS>) format('truetype');
 ```

+This will allow you to distribute a single, flat markdown file with fonts, similar to a `.pdf`.
+However, it is important to know that embedding fonts produces large text files, and these can be difficult to work with if not maintained.
+(For this project, I am only importing *loose* fonts.)

 Finally, you can render text in your Markdown body by wrapping it with a span tag that specifies the font by it's internal name (not filename):